 The Falcon King tank came to life with the M1+ coil and pretty much made up for its partner in crime.

-Fantastic flavour and cloud at 70w, dare I write on par with the better quality RDAs out there?
+Fantastic flavour and cloud at 70w, dare I write on par with some of the best RDAs out there?
 Yeah.
 I just did!

 - Tactile and responsive fire and menu buttons